wpilibsuite/allwpilib/README.md

 Once a PR has been submitted, formatting can be run in CI by commenting `/format` on the PR.
 A new commit will be pushed with the formatting changes.

+> [!NOTE]
+> The `/format` action has been temporarily disabled.
+The individual formatting commands can be run locally as shown below.
+Alternately, the Lint and Format action for a PR will upload a patch file that can be downloaded and applied manually.

 #### wpiformat

 wpiformat can be executed anywhere in the repository via `py -3 -m wpiformat` on Windows or `python3 -m wpiformat` on other platforms.